This page answers some of the questions you may have about PEDro, the Physiotherapy Evidence Database:

 8. I would like to assist with the PEDro project.
 How can I become a volunteer “Friend of PEDro”?
 How can I subscribe to the PEDro newsletter?

 We are always looking for volunteers to help us locate, copy and rate trials, reviews and guidelines.
 If you would like to assist in any way (for example, by helping us rate trials in the area of your interest) please contact us.
-If you wish, you can subscribe to our newsletter.
+If you wish, you can subscribe to our newsletter at the bottom of this page.
 We use our newsletter to keep users informed about the latest developments in PEDro.
 You can be a volunteer “Friend of PEDro” from anywhere in the world.
-At the moment the Centre is also seeking financial assistance.
+At the moment PEDro is also seeking financial assistance.
 If you know of a potential funding source, please let us know.
-(Note that the Centre will only accept funding on the condition that it can retain complete editorial independence from funding bodies).
+(Note that PEDro will only accept funding on the condition that it can retain complete editorial independence from funding bodies).